motionsilse/CatBridge/README.md

 After moving the files, fully restart Guild Wars 2 and open the ArcDPS About / Info tab again.
 A correct install shows both arcdps_unofficial_extras.dll and arcdps_catbridge.dll as loaded there.
 If either one is missing, it is still in the wrong folder.

+Other DLL files must also be in the same folder for additional functions to work properly.

 ## Notes

 CatBridge is not affiliated with, endorsed by, or approved by ArcDPS, arcdps_unofficial_extras, or AxiBridge.